mattbillenstein/slack-rtm_v2-recv-bug/README.txt

 You can run this code using the two requirements.txt - just connecting to slack and waiting a time will cause this error to happen with the mainline lib.

+As to why this happens so quickly - I'm guessing there might be other errors in the fetch function that are causing protocol errors on the server and the server to prematurely close the connection - worth investigating further.

   $ SLACK_BOT_TOKEN=... ./slack-bot.py

 Tested on Python 3.10.4, Ubuntu 22.04 x86_64